A Capacity-Based Rationale for Multi-Head Attention: Related Work

 Given the breadth of prior work on attention, we defer an extended survey to Appendix~\ref{related-detail}, covering expressivity, language‑theoretic limits, connectivity, memorization, superposition, interpretability, and graph‑structured models.

 Closest to our focus are works on \emph{memorization capacity} \cite{vardi2020memorization,kim2023provable,kajitsuka2025tight}, including analyses of memorization in attention modules \cite{mahdavi2024mha}.
 While aligned in spirit, the problem formulations are different: memorization typically maps each \emph{context} to a single output token/label, whereas our RGR setting asks for the recovery of in‑context neighbors for \emph{every} context from a set of possible tokens.
 Reductions between the two would require memorization handling a combinatorial number of contexts (polynomial in $m$ for fixed $\ell$, and exponential when $\ell$ scales with $m$), and we are not aware of efficient reductions that preserve guarantees in either direction.
 Accordingly, bounds in one setting do not directly imply bounds in the other.
-Not surprisingly, capacity results for memorization provide different scaling laws then ours.
-For example they often include explicit dependence on sequence length $\ell$ \cite{mahdavi2024mha,kim2023provable,kajitsuka2025tight}, whereas in our analysis and experiments, length plays a limited role.
+Not surprisingly, capacity results for memorization provide different scaling laws than ours.
 Our abstraction isolates the key–query \emph{addressing} step—“where to attend”—which mechanistic analyses identify as central to head routing \cite{olah2025attentionqk}.
 In this sense, RGR complements parameter‑centric memorization settings that emphasize “what to output”: we target the capacity required to \emph{select} the correct neighbors across contexts.